07 March 2020

 Where the jaw bone is concerned, the only way to reshape the bone is- surgery ie. osteotomy.
-Square jaw reduction surgery is relatively popular in South Korea, where the V shaped face silhouette is coveted.
+In South Korea, where the V shaped face silhouette is coveted, jaw reduction surgery is relatively popular.
 In Singapore, square jaw reduction surgery is performed by plastic surgeons.
 This is one instance where Botulinum toxin, HIFU, face threadlifts and other non-surgical treatments will not be useful as they do not address the bone structure.

 Botulinum toxin/ Botox and the jaw bone

 There are a few small studies that have shown that with repeated Botulinum toxin/botox injections to the masseter muscle; the mandible/jaw bone that is attached to the masseter undergoes remodelling over years to become slimmer- however, the caveat here is that these patients underwent sequential botulinum toxin injections to slim down their jaw muscles over consecutive years and the jaw slimming effect due to bone remodelling was small.

 Facial massages and other ‘small face’ massages that face contouring

 Talking about reshaping would not be complete without discussing another fad in Singapore- contouring facial massages that claim to slim down the jaw bone.
 Propelled by the appeal of promises of non-surgical bone contouring with instantaneous results; these massage parlours have grown in popularity.